pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-runtime-logic/index.md

 # Provision the infrastructure.
 pulumi up --yes

-# Copy the content of the website into the infrastructure.
+# Copy the website content into the infrastructure.
 aws s3 sync ./public s3://$(pulumi stack output bucketName)
 ```

-And this would work --- but it's also unnecessary.
-You can get rid of the Bash wrapper entirely by just using your chosen language's built-in support for spawning shell processes:
+And this would definitely work.
+But it's also unnecessary.
+You can avoid both the Bash wrapper and the dependency on the AWS CLI by using your chosen language's built-in support for spawning shell processes:

 {{< chooser language "typescript,python" />}}